 The Automotive Industry

 Torsion springs for the automotive industry are generally made from chrome silicon due to this material’s strength and resistance to chemical substances.
-The cylindrical shape of torsion springs allows for smooth, frictionless motion with even tension in the entire spring.
-For these reasons, torsion springs can be found in gear shifters, clutches, automotive valves, and vehicle suspension systems.
+The cylindrical shape of these springs allows for smooth, frictionless motion with even tension in the entire spring.
+For these reasons, they can be found in gear shifters, clutches, automotive valves, and vehicle suspension systems.

 The Agricultural Industry